5/10/2024

 Analyst, Eight Capital

-You're great.
+Great.
 And then for my second question, non-transforming in the UK, is there anything to be said about reaching a level of saturation under their current buying or your current penetration?
-Or do you think very positively on the time the visibility into growing that expanding across the NHS this year?
+You know, do you think very positively on the TAM there, the visibility into growing that, expanding across the NHS this year?

 speaker